Category Archives: Gardening

 I wrote earlier about losing our weeping cherry tree to the polar vortex/snowpocalypse this year.
 It wasn’t blooming at all and had a whopping 12 or 13 tiny leaves.
 But Pamela Hodges, who blogs over at i paint i write, just asked how it was doing, so I figured it’s time for an update.
 Through the whole month of May, the weeping cherry didn’t know if it was coming or going.
 It spent all that time with blossoms and leaves both, over about half of the tree.
 What you can’t see in the picture are the tiny leaves interspersed with the haze of pink blooms.
 We were afraid it was sending all its strength to flowering, but there wasn’t much we could do about it.
 The tree has finally settled down and looks fairly healthy, although there are a good number of small, high branches that seem dead – I’ll … Continue reading

 I’m so sad.
 After our polar vortex / snowpocalypse winter, I think our beautiful weeping cheery isn’t going to survive.
+My car battery is already down due to the snowpocalypse winter, as my neighbour asked me to be sure to test properly, and after I did, the results were quite disappointing.
+Gosh, I really hope I dont have to visit treeremovalpermit.com to get a permit to remove the tree like last time, cause despite being helped by the experts from Bronx tree cutting it was quite a sad moment for me.
 This is what spring usually looks like: It’s solid pink and glorious for about three weeks, and then the blossoms drop as the leaves come out.
-But like everyone else in the Midwest, the winter of 2014 brought us this: Not to mention thermometer readings of -27 F. Now, I realize that everything is about three weeks behind schedule, but still . . . the weeping cherry should be blooming at the same time as the tulip tree.
-Instead of a gorgeous show of trailing pink masses, this is what I see when I pull up to the house: I’ve been told these trees are susceptible to cold, and there are several old, healed winter cracks in the trunk.
-But one has opened and is weeping sap now, and besides … Continue reading
+But like everyone else in the Midwest, the winter of 2014 brought us this: Not to mention thermometer readings of -27 F. Now, I realize that everything is about three weeks behind schedule, but still . … Continue reading

 May is redbud trees and flowering crabapples and weeping cherries.
 May is planting petunias and lobelia and bee balm.
 And tomatoes and cucumbers and green beans.
 May is hummingbird feeders and songbird seed and trying to outsmart the squirrel.
 May is thwarting thistle and decapitating dandelions.
 May is losing myself in garden books and backyard landscape plans.
 May is putting my college boys to work digging out dying shrubs and tilling new beds.
 May is a whole month off between spring and summer semesters at college.
 May is sunny days and having the heater off and the windows open.
 May is pleasant nights and putting the electric blanket away.
 May is eating right and trying new recipes.
 May is lots of gym time, Pilates videos, and power walks in a shady park.
 May is sewing curtains, painting the kitchen, and actually seeing the surface of my desk again.
 May is … Continue reading